 The roof decking forms the base of the roof system.
 It provides structural support and serves as the foundation for other components.
 Common materials used in Maryland homes include plywood and oriented strand board (OSB), both known for their durability and cost-effectiveness.

-Underlayment is a moisture barrier installed between the decking and the roof covering.
+Underlayment and sheathing are moisture barriers installed between the decking and the roof covering.
 It helps protect your home from water infiltration caused by heavy rain or ice dams.
 Two main types are required:

 - Synthetic or felt paper: Used for the main portion of the roof decking.